 Special needs considerations

-All aspects of the Sciencentre are accessible by wheelchair or pram, with lifts giving access from the car parks to the Queensland Museum, and then another set of lifts taking you down to the Sciencentre.
-Wheelchair accessible toilets are located within the Sciencentre, as well as within the Queensland Museum.
-Space for wheelchairs and prams is set aside at all of the public programs, including lectures, workshops, shows and activities.
+Parking is available at the Cultural Centre or across the road at the Performing Arts Centre.
+All areas of the Sciencentre are accessible by wheelchair or pram.
+There are lifts available to access Queensland Museum from the car parks and another set of lifts to take you down to the Sciencentre.
+Wheelchair accessible toilets are located within the centre, as well as in the Museum.
+Space for wheelchairs and prams is set aside at all public programs, including lectures, workshops, shows and activities.

 The Sciencentre entrance is situated on the 1st floor of the Queensland Museum building at South Bank.
 Tickets must be purchased from the main Queensland Museum ticket office on the 2nd floor.